Ebionites: Writings

-No writings of the Ebionites have survived outside of a few quotes by others and they are in uncertain form.
+No writings of Ebionites have survived outside of a few quotes by others and they are in uncertain form.
 The Recognitions of Clement and the Clementine Homilies, two third century Christian works, are regarded by general scholarly consensus as largely or entirely Jewish Christian in origin and reflect Jewish Christian beliefs.
-The exact relationship between the Ebionites and these writings is debated, but Epiphanius's description of some Ebionites in Panarion 30 bears a striking similarity to the ideas in the Recognitions and Homilies.
+The exact relationship between Ebionites and these writings is debated, but Epiphanius's description of some Ebionites in Panarion 30 bears a striking similarity to the ideas in the Recognitions and Homilies.
 Scholar Glenn Alan Koch speculates that Epiphanius likely relied upon a version of the Homilies as a source document.
 Some scholars also speculate that the core of the Gospel of Barnabas, beneath a polemical medieval Muslim overlay, may have been based upon an Ebionite or gnostic document.
 The existence and origin of this source continues to be debated by scholars.

 John Arendzen classifies the Ebionite writings into four groups.

 Gospel of the Ebionites

-Irenaeus stated that the Ebionites used the Gospel of Matthew exclusively.
+Irenaeus stated that Ebionites used the Gospel of Matthew exclusively.
 Eusebius of Caesarea wrote that they used only the Gospel of the Hebrews.
 From this, the minority view of James R. Edwards and Bodley's Librarian Edward Nicholson claim that there was only one Hebrew gospel in circulation, Matthew's Gospel of the Hebrews.
 They also note that the title "Gospel of the Ebionites" was never used by anyone in the early church.
-Epiphanius contended that the gospel the Ebionites used was written by Matthew and called the "Gospel of the Hebrews".
+Epiphanius contended that the gospel Ebionites used was written by Matthew and called the "Gospel of the Hebrews".
 Because Epiphanius said that it was "not wholly complete, but falsified and mutilated", writers such as Walter Richard Cassels and Pierson Parker consider it a different "edition" of Matthew's Hebrew Gospel; however, internal evidence from the quotations in Panarion 30.13.4 and 30.13.7 suggest that the text was a gospel harmony originally composed in Greek.

-Mainstream scholarly texts, such as the standard edition of the New Testament apocrypha edited by Wilhelm Schneemelcher, generally refer to the text Jerome cites as used by the Ebionites as the "Gospel of the Ebionites", though this is not a term current in the early church.
+Mainstream scholarly texts, such as the standard edition of the New Testament apocrypha edited by Wilhelm Schneemelcher, generally refer to the text Jerome cites as used by Ebionites as the "Gospel of the Ebionites", though this is not a term current in the early church.